-- (1) Accounting records should provide information needed to adequately identify the receipt of funds under each grant awarded and the expenditure of funds for each grant. - (2) Entries in accounting records should refer to subsidiary records and/or documentation which support the entry and which can be readily located. - (3) The accounting system should provide accurate and current financial reporting information. - (4) The accounting system should be integrated with an adequate system of internal controls to safeguard the funds and assets covered, check the accuracy and reliability of accounting data, promote operational efficiency, and encourage adherence to prescribed management policies.
+(1) Accounting records should provide information needed to adequately identify the receipt of funds under each grant awarded and the expenditure of funds for each grant.

+(2) Entries in accounting records should refer to subsidiary records and/or documentation which support the entry and which can be readily located.

+(3) The accounting system should provide accurate and current financial reporting information.

+(4) The accounting system should be integrated with an adequate system of internal controls to safeguard the funds and assets covered, check the accuracy and reliability of accounting data, promote operational efficiency, and encourage adherence to prescribed management policies.

 SECTION B: GENERAL 1.
 Applicant Legal Name (as it appears in SAM.gov): a.
 When was the organization founded/incorporated (month, day, year): c.
-Employer Identification Number: d.
-Number of Employees Full Time: Part Time: b.
-Principal Officers Names, Title, Email Address President/Chair Board of Directors: Chief Executive Officer: Chief Financial Officer: Accounting/Budget Officer: 2.
-Is the organization or institution af organization: Yes No filiated with any other 3.
-Total Sales/Revenues in most recent accounting
+Employer Identification Number: b.
+Principal Officers Names, Title, Email Address President/Chair Board of Directors: d.
+Number of Employees Chief Executive Officer: Chief Financial Officer:

-U.S. DEPARTMENT OF LABOR -EMPLOYMENT AND TRAINING ADMINISTRATION
+U.S. DEPARTMENT OF LABOR -EMPLOYMENT AND TRAINING ADMINISTRATION (ETA) FUNDING OPPORTUNITY ANNOUNCEMENT: FINANCIAL SYSTEM RISK ASSESSMENT

-(ETA)

-FUNDING OPPORTUNITY ANNOUNCEMENT: FINANCIAL SYSTEM RISK ASSESSMENT